Loft conversion with large rooflight

 If PD rights apply, the second crucial step is to engage a Microgeneration Certification Scheme (MCS) regulated installer who will conduct a survey of your property and design the heat pump system.
 This assessment will determine whether the location, size, and performance of the outdoor unit (commonly referred to as the compressor) complies with MCS Planning Standards – a pre-condition for permitted development and the Boiler Upgrade Scheme.

-These standards can be challenging to meet in built-up areas.
-Although a government review has recommended removing these noise restrictions, they remain in place until at least the summer of 2024.
-If you cannot meet MCS planning standards you will require planning permission.
+Although a government review has recommended lifting these noise restrictions, they still remain in place at the time of writing.
+If your ASHP cannot meet MCS noise standards, planning permission will be required.

 Image showing MCS Planning Standards for an air source heat pump.